ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/5_create_newsletter_form.md

 ![Newsletter Form Block](enterprise_tut_final_form.png "Newsletter Form Block")

-Refresh the Page and enter a couple of mock submissions.
+Refresh the page and enter a couple of mock submissions.

 ### Manage the submissions

 You can view all submissions in the back office.
 Go to **Forms** page.
 From the content tree, select the Form and click the **Submissions** tab.
 There, after selecting submission(s), click **Download submissions** or **Delete submission**.
 To see details about a submission, click the view icon.

 ![Collect Form Submissions](enterprise_tut_form_collect_sub.png "Collect Form Submissions")

-For more details, see [viewing form results](https://doc.ibexa.co/projects/userguide/en/latest/content_management/work_with_forms/#view-results).
+For more information, see [viewing form results](https://doc.ibexa.co/projects/userguide/en/latest/content_management/work_with_forms/#view-results).

 ## Congratulations!

-You have finished the tutorial and created your first customized Page.
+You have finished the tutorial and created your first customized page.

 You have learned how to: